• Recipe Index

 Unbaked tray of salted caramel chip brownies.

-When baking the brownies make sure to check them for doneness before the indicated time.
-Since all ovens are different, it's best to check on them to make sure they are done to your liking.
+Tips: Lining the pan with parchment paper and leaving an overhang on two opposite sides (longest part) will help you lift the brownies out of the pan for easy cutting.
+When baking brownies make sure to check them for doneness before the indicated time.
+Since all ovens are different, it's best to check on them early to make sure they are done to your liking.

 Plate of salted caramel chip brownies.

-Serve these brownies on their own or if you want something even more decadent you serve them warm with a scoop of your favourite ice cream.
+Serve these brownies on their own or if you want something even more decadent you can serve them warm with a scoop of your favourite ice cream.

 More Delicious Brownie Recipes